Mix (manga): Manga

-Volume list
+Volumes

 Anime

-An anime television series adaptation aired from April 6 to September 28, 2019 on NTV and ytv.
+An anime television series adaptation aired from April 6 to September 28, 2019, on NTV and ytv.
 Produced by OLM, Yomiuri Telecasting Corporation and Shogakukan-Shueisha Productions, the series is directed by Toshinori Watanabe, with Atsuhiro Tomioka handling series composition, Takao Mai designing the characters and Norihito Sumitomo composing the music.
-Sumika performs the series' opening theme song "Equal", while Little Glee Monster performs the series' ending theme song "Kimi ni Todoku Made."
+Sumika performs the series' opening theme song "Equal", while Little Glee Monster performs the series' first ending theme song "Kimi ni Todoku Made."
 Porno Graffitti performs the series' second opening theme song, while Qyoto performs the series' second ending theme song.
-Funimation has licensed the series, and produced an English dub as it aired.
+Funimation streamed the series, and produced an English dub as it aired.

 A second season was announced on August 6, 2022.
-Tomohiro Kamitani is replacing Toshinori Watanabe as director, while the rest of the main staff is returning from the first season.
-It is set to premiere on April 1, 2023.
-Sumika will perform the opening theme song "Starting Over", while Miwa will perform the ending theme song "Haru no Oto".
+Tomohiro Kamitani replaced Toshinori Watanabe as director, while the rest of the main staff returned from the first season.
+It aired from April 1 to September 23, 2023.
+The opening theme is "Starting Over" by Sumika, while the first ending theme is "Haru no Oto" by Miwa.
+The second ending theme is "Ima Kono Toki o" by Little Glee Monster.